 Employees who have been made redundant are entitled to work, or be paid, their notice period and redundancy entitlements as agreed in the employment agreement.
 Where no notice period has been agreed, a reasonable period of notice must be provided.

 Employers who are receiving a wage subsidy should also read the information on wage subsidies and redundancies.

 If an employer has been placed into receivership the receiver will have responsibility for decisions on running the business.
 Each situation will be different depending on the nature of the company in receivership.
 Contact the receiver for specific information about your situation if your employer has been put into receivership, or seek legal advice.
 You may wish to contact a Community Law Centre for advice or your union.

 Depending on the circumstances the receiver may cancel your existing employment agreement, or they may offer you a new employment agreement with different conditions.
 Employment laws still apply, and the receiver will be required to keep in regular contact with you and act in good faith.

 A frustrated contract is a contract that, after it was agreed, becomes incapable of being implemented, due to an unforeseen event (or events), resulting in the obligations under the contract being radically different from those considered by the parties to the contract at the start.

 Employers would not be able to terminate the employment on ‘frustration of contract’ grounds where workers are able to do the majority of their usual duties.

-There might be circumstances where the COVID-19 Alert Level restrictions disrupted businesses in such a material manner that the employer was unable to determine with any certainty how they may be able to continue or resume operations.
+There might be circumstances where COVID-19 disrupted businesses in such a material manner that the employer was unable to determine with any certainty how they may be able to continue or resume operations.
 Whether this would be enough to provide legal justification for termination of employment would depend on the specifics of each agreement and the requirements of the job.